Notable People

 Zeke Miller matters because he represents a disciplined version of the White House beat at a time when discipline is easy to lose.

 He rose by showing that speed does not have to mean sloppiness and that access reporting does not have to turn into courtier journalism.
-His career at AP and in the WHCA suggests a reporter trusted not only to cover the presidency but to defend the conditions that make presidential coverage possible.
+His career at AP and in the WHCA suggests a reporter trusted to cover the presidency and to defend the conditions that make presidential coverage possible.

 That is a quieter legacy than celebrity punditry.
 It is also the more durable one.